dhasenan/chessv/README.md

 This client implements the ChecksMate protocol for ArchipelagoMW by modifying the ChessV 2.2 client by Greg Strong.

+### Supported Options

+ - Chaotic Material Randomization.
+Every game, you get new pieces in new places!
+Who needs an opening book?

 ## ChessV

 ChessV is a free, open-source universal chess program with a graphical user interface, sophisticated AI engine, and other features of traditional Chess programs.
 As a "universal" chess program, it not only plays orthodox Chess, it is also capable of playing games reasonbly similar to Chess.
 It currently plays over 100 different chess variants, and can be programmed to play additional variants.